This flavorful soup is made with tomatoes, onions, and garlic, grilled over charcoal to add a deep, smoky background.

 Or, put this through a food mill and remove all the seeds and peelings if you want a smoother soup.
 I didn’t bother, but some people cannot eat the seeds.
 The peelings are just about falling off by themselves after you let them set, so peeling would be a snap.

-Of course, I think it is a law that if you have tomato soup, you need some sort of grilled cheese to serve with it.
-A favorite––baguette sliced on the diagonal and toasted with Swiss cheese until it is brown and bubbly!
+Of course, I think it is a law that if you have tomato soup, you need some sort of grilled cheese-like sandwich to serve with it.
+A favorite––baguette sliced on the diagonal and toasted with local Swiss-style cheese until it is brown and bubbly!
 Perfect for dunking.

 Cream of Grilled Tomato Soup